tejaskh3/metanet-whitepaper/README.md

 The existing web browsing experience lacks an effective solution for interacting with decentralized applications (DApps) built on top of the Bitcoin blockchain.
 Users face challenges in securely storing, accessing, and sharing data within these DApps.
 Additionally, there is a need for a user-friendly interface, in the form of a website or extension, that simplifies the interaction with Bitcoin-based DApps and provides seamless integration for storing and sharing data securely.

-Feel free to further customize and refine this problem statement to accurately represent the specific problem your Chrome/Firefox browser extension aims to solve.
+Feel free to further customize and refine this problem statement to accurately represent the specific problem statement.

 ...

 ## Problem Background